Napoléon (1927 film): Restorations

 Brownlow's 1980 reconstruction was re-edited and released in the United States by American Zoetrope (through Universal Pictures) with a score by Carmine Coppola performed live at the screenings.
 The restoration premiered in the United States at Radio City Music Hall in New York City on 23–25 January 1981; each performance showed to a standing room only house.
 Gance could not attend because of poor health.
 At the end of 24 January screening, a telephone was brought onstage and the audience was told that Gance was listening on the other end and wished to know what they had thought of his film.
 The audience erupted in an ovation of applause and cheers that lasted several minutes.
 The acclaim surrounding the film's revival brought Gance much-belated recognition as a master director before his death eleven months later, in November 1981.

 Another restoration was made by Brownlow in 1983.
 When it was screened at the Barbican Centre in London, French actress Annabella, who plays the fictional character Violine in the film (personifying France in her plight, beset by enemies from within and without), was in attendance.
 She was introduced to the audience prior to screenings and during one of the intervals sat alongside Kevin Brownlow, signing copies of the latter's book about the history and restoration of the film.

 Brownlow re-edited the film again in 2000, including previously missing footage rediscovered by the Cinémathèque Française in Paris.
 Altogether, 35 minutes of reclaimed film had been added, making the 2000 restoration five and a half hours.

-The film is properly screened in full restoration very rarely due to the expense of the orchestra and the difficult requirement of three synchronised projectors and three screens for the Polyvision section.
+The film is only very rarely screened in full restoration, due to the expense of the orchestra and the difficult requirement of three synchronised projectors and three screens for the Polyvision section.
 One such screening was at the Royal Festival Hall in London in December 2004, including a live orchestral score of classical music extracts arranged and conducted by Carl Davis.
 The screening itself was the subject of hotly contested legal threats from Francis Ford Coppola via Universal Studios to the British Film Institute over whether the latter had the right to screen the film without the Coppola score.
 An understanding was reached and the film was screened for both days.
 Coppola's single-screen version of the film was last projected for the public at the Los Angeles County Museum of Art in two showings in celebration of Bastille Day on 13–14 July 2007, using a 70 mm print struck by Universal Studios in the early 1980s.